zhehuaz/OpenSSL-Demo/README.md

 Guide
 ------------

-You need to download and install OpenSSL first.
+* You need to download and install OpenSSL first.

 https://github.com/openssl/openssl

 Or ubuntu & debian use:

-sudo apt-get  install openssl
+$ sudo apt-get  install openssl

-Server and Client are now in one folder,and you need to make them only once:
+* Server and Client are now in one folder,and you need to make them only once:

 $ cd src

 $ make

 $ make clean

-In fact,the binary file already exits in this folder,maybe you can directly run them :
+* In fact,the binary file already exits in this folder,maybe you can directly run them :

 $ ./server	#server

 $ ./main	#client

-ip is 127.0.0.1 by default

-port is  22087
+* ip is 127.0.0.1 by default, and port is  22087 as you can see in the source

-If you wanna try another ip --- modify the source...
+If you wanna try another ip --- modify the source... ;D

-The cacert and privkey used in the program settles in 'OpenSSL-Demo/src' for demo.
+* The cacert and privkey used in the program settles in 'OpenSSL-Demo/src' for demo.

 If you need your own, try :

 $ openssl genrsa -des3 -out privkey.pem 2048

 $ openssl req -new -x509 -key privkey.pem -out cacert.pem -days 365